fairen-group/mof-biocompatibility/README.md

 7. MOF fragmentation: First, place all the CIF files in a directory and run mof_parser.py.
 This will save parsed CIF files into a new directory.
 Then run fragmentor.py.
 This will save a CSV file with the list of nodes and linkers.
 8. High-throughput screening: For this, use prediction_HTS.py.

-Alternatively, if you have a single CIF file - you can use the Jupter Notebook: bioMOFx.ipynb.
+Alternatively, if you have less expertise in code, and simply want to use the model to quickly identify the potential toxicity of linkers you are interested in - you can download and use the Jupyter Notebook provided.
+The ZIP file also contains the dataset on which the best performing model was trained on.

 ## Contributing
 Contributions, whether filing an issue, making a pull request, or forking, are appreciated.